Best Wok Pan of 2021

-Best Wok Pan of 2021**

 The Kenmore Hammond Flat Bottom is made of carbon steel and has a non-stick coating.
 It was fun to cook a stir-fry since it is responsive to temperature changes; it's also easy to use due to the coating.
 The non-stick coating is heat resistant up to 500 degrees Fahrenheit.
 The only limitation is that the manufacturer recommends slowly bringing the pan to high heat.
-This method added a few minutes to cooking time, but with both soup and stir-fry, once the pan reached the desired heat, it cooked quickly, and rapidly adjusted temperatures.
+This method added a few minutes to cooking time, but with both soup and stir-fry, it cooked quickly and rapidly adjusted temperatures once the pan reached the desired heat.
 The non-stick coating makes this pan easy to clean up, and you do not need seasoning.
 The Acacia handles are visually appealing, feel sturdy, and are heat resistant.

 The non-stick surface means plastic or wood utensils must be used.
 Also, at 14 inches, plus handles, this pan takes up a good amount of space in the kitchen.
 It combines the best aspects of a traditional carbon steel pan with modern non-stick technology, making it a great option for stir-fry lovers who want an easy cleanup.

 This pan does not have a helper handle, whereas most of the other pans of this size did.
 This made carrying a batch of soup to the table more of a challenge.
 This pan is slightly textured, and after some use, the seasoning starts to wear off, but we did notice some foods sticking.
 After re-seasoning the pan, it performs well but will need to be seasoned regularly.
 The Souped Up carbon steel heats up quickly and responds rapidly to temperature adjustments, which means you'll be cooking a meal in minutes.
 At this rate, you may decide that every night is a stir-fry night.